Justicam/Justicam.github.io/projects/incident_report.md

 An IDS/IPS system to filter out some ICMP traffic based on suspicious characteristics

-As a cybersecurity analyst, you are tasked with using this security event to create a plan to improve your company’s network security, following the National Institute of Standards and Technology (NIST) Cybersecurity Framework (CSF).
-You will use the CSF to help you navigate through the different steps of analyzing this cybersecurity event and integrate your analysis into a general security strategy.
-We have broken the analysis into different parts in the template below.
-You can explore them here:
+As a cybersecurity analyst, we are tasked with using this security event to create a plan to improve your company’s network security, following the National Institute of Standards and Technology (NIST) Cybersecurity Framework (CSF).
+I will use the CSF to help you navigate through the different steps of analyzing this cybersecurity event and integrate your analysis into a general security strategy.

 Identify security risks through regular audits of internal networks, systems, devices, and access privileges to identify potential gaps in security.